sbrigham/redux-normalized-crud/README.md

 # redux-normalized-crud
 An attempt to standardize restful calls and responses within a growing redux application

-Work in progress.
+This is a work in progress (still in beta).
 Check out the example project (npm install && npm run start) to see a demo